fygar256/general-assembler-axx/README.md

 .setsym symbol n
 ```

-When you write this, symbol is defined with the value n.
+Writing this defines symbol with the value n.

-Symbols include letters, numbers, etc., but axx uses characters other than the following as constituent characters of symbols. `,; \t\n\0()[]{}\\\"\'`.
+Symbols include letters, numbers, etc., but axx uses characters other than the following as constituent characters of the symbol: ,; \t\n\0()[]{}\\\"\'.
 This is called the termination character.

-The termination character can be changed by writing the `.termc` command.
+The termination character can be changed by writing the .termc command.

 ```
 .termc ,;\t\n\0()[]{}\\
 ```

-Here is an example of a symbol definition z80.
-In the pattern file
+Here is an example of the symbol definition z80.
+In the pattern file,

 ```
 .setsym B 0